kazimuth/phd/PROJECT_PROPOSAL.md

 ## Problem

 A "proof" is an argument considered convincing by some community of practice, like plumbers or mathematicians.
 A "formal system" is a rulebook declaring precisely which proofs are considered convincing.
-An "Algebraic system" is a kind of formal system that generally involves *equations* and *rewriting rules*.
+An "algebraic system" is a flavor of formal system that generally involves *equations* and *rewriting rules*.

 For example, in high school, we all learn an algebraic system that involves equations and rewrites like this: